 One reason is perhaps that in the past many found their primary small group was Sunday School, but with the decline of the all-age Sunday school over recent decades, they didn’t move onto new forms.
 For others, perhaps, the idea of a Bible study may be threatening.
 For others the thought of small group may look too intimate and personal, still for others the possibility of being asked to contribute or read out loud might be daunting and for others the idea of going out at night could be a problem.

 What is more, being a city church makes it difficult to have home groups.
 We are so scattered across the suburbs of Hobart that it is difficult to easily organise ourselves into groups.
 However, I don’t believe this shouldn’t stop us from trying.
 After all, if we want to be a thriving, growing, healthy church, Bible study groups will need to be part of who we are.
 Ultimately I would love to see everyone who is capable having the opportunity to be a member of a small group whether that be in a home or at our church during the week, even on the weekend whether it be during the day or the evening.

 “If we want to be a thriving, growing, healthy church, Bible study groups will need to be part of who we are.

+The early church culture we read about in the New Testament is one where Christians are praying together, studying God’s word together, and caring for one another.
+For Jenny and me, our experience is that small groups are the simplest and easiest structure to allow us to do this.
 I believe every practicing Christian should be part of a small group of some description, and if you are not already, then I encourage you to seriously consider it.
 Look up the pastor in your local expression of the church, and ask him or her what groups you can join in your gepgraphical area.
 Costly though it may be, one day you will be very glad you did!